NK-Adeodatus/Project-2_Assignment/README.md

 # C Projects Repository

 This repository contains three C projects.
-Each project is a separate program with its own functionality.
+Each of the projects is a separate program with its own functionality.

 ## Files